co-cddo/cloudmaturity/src/assessment/security.md

 () .
 () .

-## -How do you handle user provisioning for cloud systems?
-(NB this is limited to AuthN for humans)[radios] =
+## How does your organization handle user provisioning for cloud systems, focusing on authentication for human users?[radios] =

-() Manual creation, deletion, update and allocation of users and/or system accounts.
+() **Manual Account Management:** User accounts are manually created, deleted, updated, and assigned, involving significant manual effort and potential for inconsistency.
-() Organizational identity repository [Active Directory, LDAP, or similar] is leveraged as the source of truth for users, but there are manual and/or inconsistent processes.
+() **Identity Repository with Manual Processes:** An organizational identity repository [like Active Directory or LDAP] is used as the user source of truth, but processes for cloud system integration are manual or inconsistent.
-() Common standards and protocols exist to manage and map user identities between identity providers across systems.
-Services that do not support the federated identity are not preferred during selection process.
+() **Common Standards for Identity Management:** Standardized protocols and practices are in place for managing and mapping user identities between identity providers and cloud systems.
+Non-compliant services are less preferred.
-() Federated identity management and synchronization is fully automated and consistent across all systems.
-Services that do not support the federated identity are isolated and/or mitigations are in place.
+() **Automated Federated Identity Management:** Federated identity management is fully automated, ensuring consistent user provisioning across all systems.
+Non-compliant services are isolated with appropriate mitigations.
-() A fully cloud-based user directory or identity provider is the unified single source of truth, with centralized management of users based on on-boarding/move/termination of users and/or system accounts.
-Services that do not support the federated identity have been eliminated.
+() **Unified Cloud-Based Identity Provider:** A fully cloud-based user directory or identity provider acts as the single source of truth.
+Centralized management is aligned with user onboarding, movements, and terminations.
+Services not supporting federated identity have been phased out.

-## -How do you handle non-human service account provisioning for cloud systems?
-(NB this is limited to AuthN for non-humans)[radios] =
+## How does your organization manage authentication for non-human service accounts in cloud systems?[radios] =

-() Create normal human accounts for non-human service accounts with long lived credentials shared.
+() **Human-like Accounts for Services:** Non-human service accounts are set up similarly to human accounts, with long-lived credentials that are often shared.
+() **Locally Managed Long-Lived API Keys:** Long-lived API keys are used for service accounts, with management handled locally at the project or program level.
-() Long lived API Keys locally managed at a project/program level () A centralized secret store exists for all non-human service accounts and its use is mandated.
+() **Centralized Secret Store for Service Accounts:** A centralized repository or secret store is in place for all non-human service accounts, and its use is mandatory across the organization.
-() No secrets are long lived, identity is established on attestation identity () Identities are all locally managed in code with the rest of the infrastructure as code and can seamlessly be used via federated trust across the organization as required without point to point trust relationships being established.
+() **Ephemeral Identities with Attestation:** Service accounts do not use long-lived secrets; instead, identity is established dynamically based on attestation mechanisms.
+() **Code-Managed Identities with Federated Trust:** Identities for non-human services are managed as part of the infrastructure-as-code paradigm, allowing seamless federation across the organization without needing point-to-point trust relationships.

-## -How do you authenticate and manage user identities?[radios] =
+## How does your organization authenticate and manage user identities?[radios] =

-() Limited/no organization-wide identity policies [e.g., password policies] and audit/enforcement to validate compliance.
+() **Basic or No Identity Policies:** There are limited or no organization-wide identity policies, such as password policies, with minimal audit or enforcement mechanisms to ensure compliance.
-() A common set of identity policies, audit, and enforcement procedures may exist, but these policies rely on manual efforts [e.g. retrospectively manually analyzing logs or reports] to validate user/system account compliance.
+() **Manual Identity Policy Enforcement:** While a common set of identity policies may exist, their enforcement and audit rely on manual efforts, such as retrospective analysis of logs or reports.
-() Org-wide identity policies, audit, and enforcement procedures exist.
-Identity policies include a 2FA/MFA requirement for privileged accounts.
-Audit and enforcement may be partially automated.
+() **Partially Automated Identity Management:** Organization-wide identity policies, including 2FA/MFA for privileged accounts, are in place.
+Audit and enforcement processes are partially automated.
-() Identity policies and audit procedures are centralized and may include 2FA/MFA requirements for all users, and SSO may be leveraged.
-Audit and enforcement is mostly automated.
+() **Advanced and Mostly Automated Identity Management:** Centralized identity policies and audit procedures, possibly including 2FA/MFA for all users and leveraging Single Sign-On (SSO).
+Most audit and enforcement activities are automated.
-() Fully centralized identity policies and audit procedures with fully automated enforcement.
-Policies include enterprise-standard MFA and SSO.
-If required, automated certification process in place for human users and/or system accounts used for accessing sensitive data along with on-demand reporting.
+() **Fully Centralized and Automated Identity Management:** Comprehensive, fully centralized identity policies and audit procedures with complete automation in enforcement.
+Policies encompass enterprise-standard MFA and SSO.
+Automated certification processes for human users and system accounts are in place, especially for accessing sensitive data, along with on-demand reporting capabilities.

+## TODO: add a question about single source of identity or multiple?

-## -How do you authenticate and manage non-human service accounts?[radios] =
+## How does your organization authenticate and manage non-human service accounts?[radios] =

-() TODO:user/pass id/secret pair credentials used
-() api keys
+() **Basic User/Pass Credentials:** Non-human service accounts are managed using basic ID/secret pair credentials, with a user/password approach.
+() **API Key Usage:** Non-human service accounts are authenticated using API keys, which are less dynamic and might have longer lifespans.
-() central secret store that may support automated rotation of credentials to some systems () Mutual TLS
+() **Centralized Secret Store with Some Credential Rotation:** A central secret store is in place, possibly supporting automated rotation of credentials for some systems, enhancing security and management efficiency.
-() short lived, federated and strongly verifiable system identities, validated on each request
+() **Mutual TLS for Authentication:** Mutual Transport Layer Security (mTLS) is used for non-human service accounts, providing a more secure, certificate-based authentication method.
+() **Short-Lived, Federated Identities with Strong Verification:** Non-human service accounts use short-lived, federated identities that are strongly verifiable and validated with each request, ensuring a high level of security and minimizing the risk of credential misuse.

 ## -How do you think about network architecture for security?[radios] =